Yonny Hernandez Player Props: Dodgers vs. Rockies

 - Hernandez picked up a hit in two of 10 games last season, but did not have a multi-hit performance.

-- He did not homer last year in the 10 games he appeared in.
+- He did not hit a home run last year in the 10 games he logged a plate appearance in.

 - Hernandez didn't have an RBI in 10 games played last season.